OpenRepeater/openrepeater/README.md

 # webapp
-This is where web application files live for the OpenRepeater Project.
-The OpenRepeater web application is a front end interface to the svxlink core system and builds the appropriate configuration files needed for operation.
+This is the GUI Application for the OpenRepeater project.
+By itself it does nothing.
+It requires a number of other dependancies and is build around a single board computer environment.
+This is more  of a home for developers to update and share code.
+To get started with OpenRepeater, please visit OpenRepeater.com(http://openrepeater.com)